Frequently Asked Questions

 Occasionally we get this question from someone who fears that heating the cylinders is bad because it may allow the oil in the cylinders to run off, so the cylinders may be “dry” when the engine is started.
 This is not a concern, because:

-- Our cylinder heaters raise the cylinder temperature about 80o above ambient, like a warm summer day.
+- Our cylinder heaters raise the cylinder temperature up to about 80o above ambient, like a warm summer day.
 So oil runoff is no more of a concern when preheating than it is when your aircraft is sitting on a hot ramp in summer.

 - The cylinders are lubricated by splash oil.
 With warm preheated oil there is good splash lubrication immediately on engine startup.